 - Ivy League for Everyone: Has a law degree from Harvard.

 - Jerkass Ball: She can be quite horrible to some of her boyfriends.
 In particular, she dumps Skipper, then decides she wants him back the second that she sees that he's happy with someone else.
 After they sleep together, she decides this is the perfect time to tell him she doesn't want to be monogamous.
 When he rightfully gets angry and tells her off, declaring that he's sick of her jerking him around, she reacts with astonishment and tells him he's overreacting.
 She blasted Carrie for constantly letting Big do this to her, yet is completely oblivious to the fact that she's done it to someone else.

 - The Lancer: To Carrie.
 Most supportive, but also the most likely to criticize Carrie for her choices.

-- Married to the Job: Which is a source of conflict for her when Brady starts to view Magda as his "real mommy"- eventually, she figures out how to balance being a workaholic whilst spending time with her son.
+- Married to the Job: Which is a source of conflict for her when Brady starts to view Magda as his "real mommy" — eventually, she figures out how to balance being a workaholic and spending time with her son.

 - Masculine Girl, Feminine Boy: She's the Masculine Girl to Skipper and Steve's Feminine Boy.

 - Mistaken for Gay: Is thought by coworkers to be a lesbian in an early episode.
 In real life, Cynthia Nixon is bisexual.

 - Nice Mean And Inbetween: The Mean of Carrie's friends.

 - Not So Stoic: After her mother dies, Miranda puts on a brave face, but ends up breaking down in tears when an over-bearing bra fitter reminds her of her mother.